What410802/hik_camera/README.md

 Prerequisite:
 - Ubuntu 22.04, with the latest gcc/g++ and make have been installed.

-Place the root directory of the package `hik_comamera` in your ROS2 workspace, change to the workspace directory, and (change execution permissions and) run `hik_comamera/build.zsh` and `source hik_comamera/launch.zsh` in sequence to build the workspace and start the node. (**Recommended**)
+Place the root directory of the package `hik_comamera` in your ROS2 workspace, change to the workspace directory, and after running `rosdep install --from-paths src -y --ignore-src`, (change execution permissions and) run `hik_comamera/build.zsh` and `source hik_comamera/launch.zsh` in sequence to build the workspace and start the node. (**Recommended**)

 When you use `rviz2` to view the images, do not forget to set client-side QoS to "Best Effort", and modify the frame rate to a proper value.